Geopolitical Disruption and Creativity: Evidence from War-struck Artists during World War II

 Muddying the Waters: The Threat of Human Capital Loss and the Obfuscation of Employee Identity with Olenka Kacperczyk

 Retaining valuable human capital is central to a firm’s competitive advantage.
 While most studies have focused on strategies that constrain employees’ pursuit of outside options, surprisingly little research considered strategies that constrain competitors’ provision of outside options.
 In this study, we propose that when faced with the threat of human capital loss, firms will strategically reduce employees’ visibility in the external labor market to limit the outside options.
-We test our predictions in the mutual fund industry from 1991-2007, exploiting exogenous state-level variation in the enforcement of non-compete agreements which indicates barriers to interfirm mobility.
+We test our predictions in the mutual fund industry, exploiting exogenous state-level variation in the enforcement of non-compete agreements which indicates barriers to interfirm mobility.
 We find support for our predictions using difference-in-differences estimators that leverage non-compete abandonments and adoptions.
+Our study contributes to theories of retention and research on strategic human capital more broadly.

 Dual Impact Patience: Understanding Investor Short-Termism for Financial and Social Objectives with Donal Crilly & Cedric Gutierrez